-For each of the 4 study sites, 5 plots of 1 x 1 m were established as replicates.
-Each plot was located in the top-slope position with south-facing exposition, considering the presence of site-typical biological soil crust communities, similar slope and aspect, lack of anthropogenic disturbance, and a maximum distance of 30 m between each plot.
-Each plot included patches with at least the size of the samples with 100% biocrust cover (BSC+), and additionally, a nearby point without biocrust cover (BSC-) was defined as control.
+For each of the four study sites, five plots of $1 \, \text{m} \times 1 \, \text{m}$ were established as replicates.
+Each plot was located in the top-slope position with south-facing exposition, considering the presence of site-typical biocrust communities, similar slope and aspect, lack of anthropogenic disturbance, and a maximum distance of 30 m between each plot.
+Each plot included patches with at least the size of the samples with $100 \, \%$ biocrust cover (BSC+), and additionally, a nearby point without biocrust cover (BSC-) was defined as control.

-2.2.
-Biocrust sampling and classification
+2.2 Biocrust sampling and classification

 Biocrust patches of approximately 100 cm2 were identified according to Lange and Belnap (2016) and collected in the field by carefully detaching the biocrust layer, removing the loose soil, and storing it in paper envelopes after air-drying for every research plot.
-Samolov et al. (2020) describes the a biocrusts dominance in PA with cover of up to 40%.
-The other study sites are dominated by higher vegetation that limits the cover of biocrust up to 15% in SG and 5% in LC and NA.
-Sampled communities showed all typical biocrust classes from cyanobacteria, algae, fungi, lichens, liverworts, and mosses.
+Samolov et al. (2020) describes the biocrust dominance in PA with cover of up to 40 %.
+The other study sites are dominated by higher vegetation that limits the cover of biocrust by up to 15% in SG and 5% in LC and NA.
+Sampled communities showed all typical biocrust classes from cyanobacteria, algae, fungi, lichens, liverworts, and mosses (Fig. 1).
 The species composition further showed a graduating change from lichen-dominating biocrusts in the northernmost site to bryophyte-dominating biocrusts in the southernmost site.
 Biocrusts in NA were specifically found in zones of forest soil disturbance.
 Bryophytes were sampled with rhizoids down to 5 mm depth; all other species were down to 2 mm.
-Dominant macroscopic biocrust species were determined for each of the four sites to the genus level by morphological characteristics using a stereomicroscope (Leitz TS, Wetzlar, Germany), a transmitted-light microscope (Leitz Laborlux S, Wetzlar, Germany), and ultraviolet light.
+Dominant macroscopic biocrust species were determined for each of the four sites to the genus level by morphological characteristics using a stereomicroscope (Leitz TS, Wetzlar, Germany), a transmitted light microscope (Leitz Laborlux S, Wetzlar, Germany), and an ultraviolet light.
 Species groups were separated into bryophytes (Lightowlers, 1985; He, 1998; Ochyra and Matteri, 2001; Cuvertino et al., 2012; Fariña and Ardiles, 2014) and lichens (Galloway and Quilhot, 2009) and assigned to the different regions (Table 1).
-Baumann et al. (2018), based on morphological identification of enrichment cultures, reported that the biocrusts of all studied areas were composed of 18 to 15 species of algae and cyanobacteria; where the richness of green algae increased, while the richness of cyanobacteria decreased with increasing humidity and decreasing mean annual temperature.
-While Samolov et al. (2020), based on morphological and molecular traits, reported 18 species in PA, 26 species in SG, 40 species in LC, and 27 species in NA.
+Baumann et al. (2018), based on morphological identification of enrichment cultures, reported that the biocrusts of all studied areas were composed of 18 to 15 species of algae and cyanobacteria, respectively, where the richness of green algae increased, while the richness of cyanobacteria decreased with increasing humidity and decreasing MAT.
+Samolov et al. (2020), based on morphological and molecular traits, reported 18 species in PA, 26 species in SG, 40 species in LC, and 27 species in NA.
 A more detailed survey and classification of individual species, including algae and cyanobacteria, will be sought for further studies.